danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 end
 ```

+Ok so the code duplication issue has been solved with use of an instance `Faraday::Connection` object, but how does this help with testing?

 ### Faraday Test Adapter

-Ok so the code duplication issue has been solved with use of an instance `Faraday::Connection` object, but how does this help with testing?

 Faraday comes with a built-in test adapter for defining stubbed HTTP requests to mock out network services.
-Then a `Faraday::Connection` object can be instantiated using the test adapter.
+A `Faraday::Connection` object can then be instantiated using the test adapter.
 For example:

 ```ruby
 # Test adapter